tarikdemirci/startrekproject/README.md

                                  +---------------+          +---------------+

 ```
+## Implementation Details
+- I've tried to consume Stapi as parallel as possible.
+First I've used Java 8's parallel streams.
+I couldn't reached the massive parallelism I've aimed since it uses its default thread pool.
+So I've used a trick.
+Executing parallel streams as a task in custom ForkJoinPool solves the problem.
+Check related links section for more details.

 ## Notes
 - Sometimes Stapi takes too long to respond.
 Default timeout for each stapi connection is 10 secs.
 You can change it in application.properties